hsf-training/hsf-training-cicd/_episodes/08-handling-clones.md

 hidden: false
 keypoints:
   - Git cloning strategies are configured with global (or per-job) variables
-  - `GIT_STRATEGY=none` is useful when you don't need any information/files from the repository
+  - "`GIT_STRATEGY=none` is useful when you don't need any information/files from the repository"
   - Submodules can be cloned normally or recursively as needed
 ---